yandex-cloud/docs/en/vision/operations/index.md

 ---
-title: "How to work with Yandex Vision.
+title: "Working with {{ vision-full-name }}.
 Step-by-step instructions"
-description: "Step-by-step instructions on how to work with the computer vision service in Yandex Cloud.
-This article will show you how to set up text recognition and image moderation in Yandex.Vision.
-We will tell you in detail about image quality detection, face detection and file encoding in Base64."
+description: "Step-by-step instructions for using the computer vision service in {{ yandex-cloud }}.
+In this article, you'll learn how to set up text recognition and image moderation in {{ vision-full-name }}.
+We'll get into more detail about image quality assessment, face detection in images, and Base64 file encoding."
 ---

 # Step-by-step instructions for {{ vision-name }}